Education Services

 In addition to library orientations, DML also provides tailored individual and group instruction.
 We are currently offering the following workshops:

-RefWorks 101 from DML – the basics of using this free online bibliographic management tool to collect, aggregate, & organize citations/articles relevant to your research and interests.
+RefWorks 101 from DML – The basics of using this free online bibliographic management tool to collect, aggregate, & organize citations/articles relevant to your research and interests.

-Other workshops coming in 2023:
+Other workshops coming in 2024:

 To request a customized workshop or if you have further questions, please contact DML Reference.